SpineEventEngine/base/README.md

 at least until the Spine 2.0.0 version release.

 The code in this branch is **not production-ready**.
 Please use the released versions of Spine 1.x instead.

-The API modifications are significant and for some features the API isn't backward-compatible with the 1.x functionality.
+The API modifications are significant.
+Some features aren't backward-compatible with the 1.x functionality.

 The codebase built on top of the `base` modules in this branch is designed for **JDK 8 runtime**.